How many puffs of Ventolin is safe?

 How To Take Ventolin

 Ventolin inhalers can be used with a spacer or straight from the inhaler itself.
-For those who have never used a Ventolin inhaler, you should know that it is important to prime your Ventolin inhaler, first.
-To do this, start by taking off the cap which covers the mouthpiece, before shaking the inhaler.
+For those who have never used a Ventolin inhaler, it is essential to prime your inhaler first.
+To do this, start by removing the cap that covers the mouthpiece, then shake the inhaler.

-Once the Ventolin has been shaken, you should face the inhaler away from your face and spray the canister up to three times, or until the spray is consistent.
+Once the Ventolin has been shaken, hold the inhaler away from your face and spray the canister up to three times, or until the spray is consistent.
 If your inhaler has a counter, then you can spray your Ventolin under the counter reads either “200” or “060” depending on the type.
-After this, you can place your mouth around the inhaler mouthpiece and spray, while inhaling through your mouth, simultaneously.
+After this, place your mouth around the inhaler's mouthpiece and spray while inhaling through your mouth simultaneously.

 How Many Puffs Of Ventolin Is Safe?

-The number of puffs that are deemed suitable depend on a few key factors.
+The number of puffs deemed suitable depends on several key factors.
 To start, the dose prescribed by your doctor should be known.
-This vital information can make a huge difference in the sprays of Ventolin that are considered safe.
+This vital information can make a huge difference in the safety of Ventolin sprays.
 Otherwise, the general guidelines are as follows:

-• Adults should be able to inhale their inhaler a maximum of 4 times a day (for every 24 hours), regardless of how many puffs you take each time.
+• Adults should be able to inhale their inhaler a maximum of 4 times a day (every 24 hours), regardless of the number of puffs taken each time.

 • During an asthma attack, you can take a puff of your inhaler every 30-60 seconds, up to a maximum of 10 puffs.

-• You can repeat this dose, during an asthma attack, 10 minutes later, if you symptoms do not improve.
+• You can repeat this dose during an asthma attack 10 minutes later if your symptoms do not improve.

 Read more: What to do after an asthma attack?

-Once you have taken one or two puffs of your Ventolin inhaler, it should get to work within or around 15 minutes.
-The effects of the inhaler normally last around 5 hours, which should give you a little extra leeway in terms of the timing between each dosage.
+Once you have taken one or two puffs of your Ventolin inhaler, it should take effect within 15 minutes or less.
+The effects of the inhaler typically last around 5 hours, providing you with a bit of extra leeway in terms of timing between each dosage.

 Sources